LABORA-INF-UFG/oaisim-free5gc-install/README.md

 the green mark in the figure, represents the _SMF Connection_ container reaction when PCRF is initialized.

-### 3.2 - Running OpenAirSIM components
+### 3.2 - Running OpenAirInterface components
-So far all the elements of the _free5gC_ have been initialized, the next will be elements of the _OpenAirSIM_.
+So far all the elements of the _free5gC_ have been initialized, the next will be elements of the _OpenAirInterface_.

 ### Running enB
 Access the _sixth terminal_ and and run the following commands: